junxit/us-congress-code/title-06/chapter-1/sec-195c.md

 (Pub.
 L. 107–296, title III, § 317, as added Pub.
 L. 110–53, title XIX, § 1901(b)(1), Aug.
 3, 2007, 121 Stat.
 505; amended Pub.
 L. 114–304, § 2(a), Dec.
 16, 2016, 130 Stat.
 1519.)

 ## Notes

+1 So in original.
+The word “and” probably should not appear.

 ### References in Text